sreakdgeek/CarND-Capstone/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

+capstone_big_picture.PNG  parking_lot_green.jpg  sim_out_green.jpg   traffic_light_node.PNG
+dbw_node.PNG                    parking_lot_red.jpg          sim_out_yellow.jpg  way_point_node.PNG

+[//]: # (Image References)
+[image1]: ./readme_imgs/capstone_big_picture.PNG
+[image2]: ./readme_imgs/way_point_node.PNG
+[image3]: ./readme_imgs/traffic_light_node.PNG
+[image4]: ./readme_imgs/dbw_node.PNG
+[image5]: ./readme_imgs/sim_out_green.jpg
+[image6]: ./readme_imgs/sim_out_yellow.jpg
+[image7]: ./readme_imgs/parking_lot_red.jpg
+[image8]: ./readme_imgs/parking_lot_green.jpg

+# Introduction

+This project involves integrating components required to navigate a car in a simulator as well as a real car in parking lot area using perception, planning and control components.

+## System Architecture

+Below is high-level architecture diagram showing components and the interactions:

+![alt text][image1]

+ROS (Robot operating system) is used to design and develop the components of this project.
+ROS uses a pub-sub model architecture to design the interactions and information flow between the components.
+Key components of any self driving car are:

+1. Perception
+2. Planning
+3. Control

+A self-driving car needs to perceive the world around it and recognize obstacles, traffic lights, plan its path and control the trajectory, speed and acceleration with which the car is moving.
+As part of this project, Waypoint loader and Waypoint Updater components are developed to plan the trajectory or way points along which the car will navigate.
+Based on the information received from the perception module, DBW (Drive By Wire) Node decides the velocity and the acceleration with which car needs to move.
+These modules are discussed in detail in below sections.
+## Components

 ### Waypoint Updater

+![alt text][image2]

 The waypoint_updater node is used to process the track waypoints from the track and provide the next waypoints for the vehicle to follow and adjust the speed depending on the traffic lights.